yash27op/tekton-pipeline/README.md

 - Scrum is a discussion or meeting where everyone gives their updates and help to track
 - Scrum is a discussion or meeting where everyone gives their updates and help to track
 ## Code Block + Inline Code
-This block contains an introduction to any code and creates a inline sections of the code
+Scrum is a discussion or meeting where everyone gives their updates and help to track This block contains an introduction to any code and creates a inline sections of the code

 You can run the entire automation using: